We are happy to present details of our 2020 scholarship:

 2. Submit a one- to two-page cover letter describing your career goals, past volunteer work related to environmental studies, and significant achievements to date.
 Follow proper letter format, include your name, address, telephone number, and email, and sign the letter before mailing.

-4. Complete an interview with members of the Friends of Euclid Creek when invited.
+4. Complete an interview with members of the Friends of Euclid Creek, upon request.

 The Scholarship Award winner will be notified upon selection by the Board of Directors, with the Award itself being given at the Annual Meeting and Picnic of the FOEC in June.

 On June 5 at FOEC's annual potluck, we announced the recipient of the 2018 annual $1,000 Environmental Education scholarship to Andrew Yormick.

 This year's scholarship winner grew up in Lyndhurst, graduated from St. Ignatius High School and will be attending the Cleveland State University Maxine Goodman Levin College of Urban Affairs with a major in Environmental Studies.

 Andrew has demonstrated a devotion to the environment in two major ways, as a volunteer and as an artist/photographer.
 As a volunteer, he has worked with a naturalist in the Mohican State Park, and as teacher's aide.
 Even his athletic activity on the crew team has led him to strengthen his commitment to the environment by wanting to take on projects to clean-up the waterways on which he races.
 In addition, Andrew has expressed his obvious passion for the environment through his outstanding photographs of nature.
 In his application, Andrew wrote, "I plan to use my photography skills...as a key part of my future roles in environmental studies."

 The Friends of Euclid Creek is delighted to be able to reward Andrew for his devotion to the environment and support his future education with a financial gift to help him realize his goal to protect and promote the environment.

 2017 Recipient - Caleb Rykaczewski